swiyu-admin-ch/didtoolbox-java/README.md

             One or more authentication method parameter(s) - each parameter consists of a (comma-separated) key name and a PEM file containing EC
             P-256 public/verifying key
         * --did-log-file, -d
-            The file containing a valid did:tdw DID log to update --help, -h
+            The file containing a valid DID log to update --help, -h
             Display help for the DID toolbox command --jks-alias